 This optimism is what led to XQ: The Super School Project.
-It started with an open invitation to communities to reimagine their local high school.
-We had an overwhelming response – more than 1400 communities formed teams, surfacing thousands of ideas for new models of high school.
+It started with an open invitation to communities to reimagine their own high schools.
+We had an overwhelming response, as more than 1,400 communities formed teams, surfacing thousands of ideas for new models of high school.

 We chose 10 visions for the future of high school—redesigns of current schools or new institutions dreamed up from scratch.
 We’re also engaging dozens of communities with additional support to accelerate promising ideas into practice.
 At the same time, we are inviting all Americans to join in the dialogue, to stand up and make a difference for high school students across the country.
 The time is now.

 XQ: The Super School Project is an independent affiliate of Emerson Collective.